Table of Contents

 These two forms of fiber, when combined, may help to keep blood sugar levels in check after meals.
 Additionally, slowing the emptying of your stomach may aid in appetite control.

-This indicates that, despite their increased carbohydrate content, bananas will not cause significant blood sugar rises in healthy people.
-While people with diabetes can eat bananas, it is not recommended that they consume a large amount in one sitting.
+This indicates that bananas will not cause significant blood sugar rises in healthy people despite their increased carbohydrate content.
+While people with diabetes can eat bananas, consuming a large amount in one sitting is not recommended.

 Bananas are high in fiber, potassium, folate, and antioxidants like vitamin C. They're all good for your heart's wellness.